-Mountain Home Photo, Photography Agreement
+Mountain Home Photo, Photography Agreement for Real Estate Professionals

 Upon full payment, Mountain Home Photo (MHP) grants licensing to the client(s) named below to use the photography for marketing purposes directly related to the property photographed by MHP.
-This includes the rights to publish the images in magazines, brochures, websites, print media, social media or other promotional material – essentially anything directly related to marketing the property in affiliation with the client or below named licensee(s).
+This includes the rights to publish the images in magazines, brochures, websites, MLS, print media, social media or other promotional material – essentially anything directly related to marketing the property in affiliation with the client or below named licensee(s).

 The person or company that commissions the photography and pays MHP for the photography is considered the Primary Client unless otherwise noted.
 MHP takes direction from the Primary Client, not additional licensees, or other parties.

 MHP retains the copyright to all photography.
 Images may not be given or sold by the licensee(s) to any third party for commercial use by the third party without expressed written consent from MHP.
 In the event that images are released by the client(s) to a third party (i.e. real estate brokers, builders, architects, interior designers, etc...) the client(s) will be liable for additional fair market value charges stemming from the use of copyrighted photography plus 50%.
 We have tailored our rates for each licensee.
 Additional licenses require additional licensing fees.